SiriDB/siridb-admin/README.md

 siridb-admin -u sa -s siridb01.foo.local new-account bob passwd4bob
 ```
 This command will ask for the `sa` password and then create a service account `bob` with password `passwd4bob` on a SiriDB server with hostname `siridb01.foo.local`.

-In case you do not want the tool to ask for your password it is possible to prevent this question by providing the password by using argument flag `-p <password>`.

-The tool asumes SiriDB server `siridb01.foo.local` is listening to client connections on port 9000.
-If this is not the case then an altrnative port can be supplied by adding `:<port>` to the hostname.
-For eample: `siridb01.foo.local:5050`.

-It is also possible to use an IPv4 or IPv6 address instead of a hostname.
-In case you want to use both an IPv6 address and use an alternative port then do not forget to put the IPv6 address between braces.
-For example: `[::1]:5050` is a valid IPv6 address and port.

 #### Change password
 A password can be changed using the following command: